 Kathleen Sebelius, the secretary of health and human services, has been the leading misleader.
 The administration, recall, has decided that almost all employers must cover contraception, sterilization, and abortifacients in their employees’ insurance plans — even if those employers are religious universities, hospitals, and charities that reject those practices.

-that “in the rule we put forward, we specifically carved out from the policy religious organizations that primarily employ people of their own faith.”
+#ad#So she has tried to make the mandate seem more moderate than it is.
+In USA Today, she writes that “in the rule we put forward, we specifically carved out from the policy religious organizations that primarily employ people of their own faith.”
 Taken at face value, this statement would seem to imply that Notre Dame could escape the mandate if it fired its non-Catholic employees.
 That policy would be outrageous: What gives the federal government the legitimate authority to tell a religious institution how it should structure its mission?
 But in fact the administration would make the university jump through several more hoops.
 It would also have to expel its non-Catholic students.
 And even these changes would not be enough, since the university would continue to do much more than attempt to inculcate religious beliefs in its students — which is another test the administration requires for the exemption to apply.

 Sebelius says that three states have religious exemptions as narrow as the one the federal government has adopted.
 The notion that the federal government is imposing the model of three very liberal states — New York, Oregon, and Vermont — on the entire country is not comforting.
 But even in those states, some employers have been able to sidestep the mandates by, for example, organizing their insurance under federal regulation, which until now has not overridden conscience.
 The new mandate eliminates that escape route.